beersandrew/aurelia-resize/README.md

 ```

 ## Dependencies
-This package is a simple aurelia-plugin that makes use of
+This plugin is a smaller wrapper around [element-resize-detector](https://www.npmjs.com/package/element-resize-detector).
-[element-resize-detector](https://www.npmjs.com/package/element-resize-detector) to detect changes to a div using a hidden scroll-bar.

 >Caveats:
 > - If the element has position: static it will be changed to position: relative.
 Any unintentional top/right/bottom/left/z-index styles will therefore be applied and absolute positioned children will be positioned relative to the element.